-This is a recipe for a creamy macaroni salad combining mayonnaise and vinegar for that good old-fashioned sweet tangy flavor.
-This Classic Macaroni Salad has been in our family forever and if you’re looking for make ahead cold salad recipes, this is perfect for any picnic, backyard BBQ or pot luck.
+This is a recipe for a creamy macaroni salad combing mayonnaise and vinegar for that good old-fashioned sweet tangy flavor.
+This Classic Macaroni Salad has been in our family forever, and if you’re looking for make ahead cold salad recipes, this is perfect for any picnic, backyard BBQ or pot luck.

 About This Recipe

 This recipe was first posted in August of 2012 – Updated 6/2020 with new photos.

 Our good friends, Greg and Cauleen and their two boys Connor and Cameron are moving to Chicago. :::insert wail here.
 Greg is already there and working at his new position in Downtown Chicago.